LFS-Aware Surface Reconstruction from Unoriented 3D Point Clouds: Abstract

 \section{Abstract}

-We present a novel approach for generating isotropic surface triangle meshes directly from unoriented 3D point clouds, with mesh density adapting to the estimated local feature size (LFS).
-The popular reconstruction pipelines first reconstruct a dense mesh from the input point cloud and then apply remeshing to obtain the isotropic mesh.
+We present a novel approach for generating isotropic surface triangle meshes directly from unoriented 3D point clouds, with the mesh density adapting to the estimated local feature size (LFS).
+Popular reconstruction pipelines first reconstruct a dense mesh from the input point cloud and then apply remeshing to obtain an isotropic mesh.
 The sequential pipeline makes it hard to find a lower-density mesh while preserving more details.
 Instead, our approach reconstructs both an implicit function and an LFS-aware mesh sizing function directly from the input point cloud, which is then used to produce the final LFS-aware mesh without remeshing.
 We combine local curvature radius and shape diameter to estimate the LFS directly from the input point clouds.
-Also, we propose a new mesh solver to solve an implicit function whose zero level set delineates the surface without requiring normal orientation.
-The added value of our approach is generating isotropic meshes directly from 3D point clouds with an LFS-aware density, thus enabling flexible mesh quality control.
-Our experiments demonstrate the robustness of our method to noise, outliers, and missing data.
-Our method is also capable of preserving sharp features for CAD point clouds.
-The source code will be publicly available \footnote{Code: \url{https://github.com/bizerfr/LFS-Aware-Reconstruction}}.
+Additionally, we propose a new mesh solver to solve an implicit function whose zero level set delineates the surface without requiring normal orientation.
+The added value of our approach is generating isotropic meshes directly from 3D point clouds with an LFS-aware density, thus achieving a trade-off between geometric detail and mesh complexity.
+Our experiments also demonstrate the robustness of our method to noise, outliers, and missing data and can preserve sharp features for CAD point clouds.